TCLamnidis/BareBonesBash/README.md

 You can quit by pressing "q" on your keyboard.

-Now we've had a look inside and checked that the file is a pretty normal FASTQ file, lets start asking more bioinformatic questions about it.
+Now we've had a look inside and checked that the file is a pretty normal FASTQ file,lets start asking more bioinformatic questions about it.
 A pretty standard question would be, how many reads do I have?
 We should all know by now that each "read" in a FASTQ file has four components - a header line, the sequence itself, a separator and a base quality line.
 So four lines represents